 3 Types of merchant services providers

-Different providers offer different features so you can choose the best solution for your type of business.
+Different providers offer different merchant payment services so you can choose the best solution for your type of business.
 Most merchant services can be categorized into several types and differ from their competitors by certain functions.
 According to different functions, there are three of the most common types of services available through merchant providers: merchant accounts, payment services, and payment gateway providers.

 Merchant account providers